 The north-south displacements of the CAP evident in the hourly surface temperature analyses and other earlier figures result in part from the southerly flow crossing over the Traverse Mountains into the SLV.
-The vertical profiles of potential temperature and wind speed upstream of the Traverse Mountains are shown at 0600 UTC 3 December in Fig. 2.10a, which corresponds to the furthest northward displacement of the CAP.
-Disregarding the sharp surface-based radiational inversion, the profiles suggest upstream conditions can be characterized at that time as a two-layer stably-stratified fluid: nearly constant wind speed and potential temperature above 1750 m with 6K lower potential temperature below 1650 m with increasing wind speeds through the lower layer and extending into the intervening strong stable layer.
+The vertical profiles of potential temperature and wind speed upstream of the Traverse Mountains at Lehi, UT (red triangle in Fig. 2.1) are shown at 0600 UTC 3 December in Fig. 2.7a, which corresponds to the time of the furthest northward displacement of the CAP.
+The profiles suggest upstream conditions can be characterized at that time as a two-layer stably-stratified fluid: nearly constant wind speed and potential temperature above 1750 m with 6 K lower potential temperature below 1650 m with increasing wind speeds through the lower layer and extending into the intervening strong stable layer.

-Ignoring the surface based inversion, it is possible to compute the internal Froude number from this profile as where $\overline{U}$ is the mean wind speed (~6 m s-1), h is the height of the interface (~300 m), is the reduced gravity where $\Delta\theta$ is the change in temperature across the capping layer (~6 K) and $\theta$ is the mean profile temperature (~297 K).
+Ignoring the 100 m deep surface based inversion, which reflects local conditions at the observation site, it is possible to compute the internal Froude number from this profile as where $\overline{U}$ is the mean wind speed (6 m s-1), h is the height of the interface (#00 m), is the reduced gravity where $\Delta\theta$ is the change in temperature across the capping layer (6 K) and $\theta$ is the mean profile temperature (297 K).
 With these approximations $Fr \approx 0.8$ , indicating that the upstream mean flow is slightly slower than the fastest linear shallow water gravity waves.
-It is likely, then, that as the flow passes over the crest of the Traverse Mountains and thins (e.g., h reduced to ~100 m) it transitions to a super-critical state (Fr > 1).
-Following the hydraulic flow analogy, such a flow is expected to produce a mountain wave with strong downslope winds with non-linear effects including a downstream hydraulic jump (Durran 1986).
+It is likely that as the flow passes over the crest of the Traverse Mountains and thins (e.g., h reduced to 100 m) that it transitions to a super-critical state (Fr > 1).
+Following the hydraulic flow analogy, such a flow is expected to produce a mountain wave with strong downslope winds with nonlinear effects including a downstream hydraulic jump (Durran 1986).
 Similar flows have previously been documented over the Traverse Mountains during diurnal CAPs by Chen et al (2004).

-$$Fr = \frac{\overline{U}}{\sqrt{g'h}}$$ (2.2)
+$$Fr = \frac{\overline{U}}{\sqrt{g'h}} \tag{2.2}$$

-$$g' = \frac{\Delta \theta}{\overline{\theta}}g \tag{2.3}$$
+$$g' = \frac{\Delta \theta}{\overline{\theta}} g \tag{2.3}$$

-The impact of the mountain wave along the fall line of the Traverse Mountains is shown in Fig. 2.10c.
+The impact of the mountain wave along the fall line of the Traverse Mountains is shown in Fig. 2.7c.
 Consider first the conditions at the time of the upstream sounding (0600 UTC).
-All stations from the ridge crest (SM1) to the valley floor in the lee (SM6) report the same potential temperature, ~ 297 K, which is consistent with air in the upstream stable layer at ~1700 m being lifted up and over the ridge while the lower upstream layers are blocked by the barrier.
-Wind speeds at the crest (SM1- black curve) and near the valley floor (SM5- red; SM6- dark blue respectively) are equally strong at this time and occasionally the winds at the base of the slope are stronger, reflecting acceleration of the flow.
+All stations from the ridge crest (SM1) to the valley floor in the lee (SM6) report the same potential temperature, 297 K, which is consistent with air in the upstream stable layer at 1700 m being lifted up and over the ridge.
+Wind speeds at the crest (SM1-black curve) and near the valley floor (SM5- red; SM6- dark blue, respectively) are equally strong at this time and occasionally the winds at the base of the slope are stronger, reflecting acceleration of the flow.
 (Consistently weaker winds at intervening sites, such as SM4, light blue curve, reflect siting more than atmospheric conditions.)